pg-aws/cybercon2023-devsecops-workshop/README.md

 In this workshop you will learn xxx

 ## Lab Envrionment Setup
+From this project download the **lambda.zip** and import to Lambda.
+The lambda function will be used with the DevSecOps pipeline to export vulnerabilities to SecurityHub.

 ## Initialise Lab

+From this project download the **CheckovPipeline.yaml** and deploy the pipeline in CloudFormation console.

+Once the CloudFormation template is deployed successfully, you can see the DevSecOps pipeline under AWS CodePipeline.
+Below is the screenshot of the pipeline after a successful execution.
+Please note, you may see a failed status because you haven’t initiated your pipeline yet.

 ## Check Pipeline

+Let’s make a minor change to our sample CloudFormation script and push it to CodeCommit

+Go to CodeCommit following this link and take a look at our Git repository, it should look like this at this point:

+This will automatically trigger the pipeline and go through the vulnerability scanning stages.
+The sample CloudFormation tempalte should not have any vulnerabilities and the vulnerability stage should succeed without any failures.

 ## Scenario 1 - EC2 instance with public IP, unencrypted disk and open security group